Pylons/trypyramid.com/CONTRIBUTING.md

     5.  `websauna`: websites based on [Websauna](https://websauna.org/)

 3. Edit it as needed, following YAML syntax.
+4. If you include a logo, place it on a transparent background and is size it to 700 pixels wide by 200 pixels tall.
-4. Add your logo's URI to `src/main.js` in the appropriate section, alphabetically.
+    Add your logo's URI to `src/main.js` in the appropriate section, alphabetically.
 5. Optionally build the site locally to ensure it renders correctly.
 6. Submit a pull request with your changes.